 This guide is focused on using online platforms like Upwork, so I will not be covering how to get referrals, do cold emailing or finding clients via other tactics.

 Finding clients outside popular online freelancing platforms work well.
-The challenge is that there are a lot of skills you need to learn, so as a beginner freelancer you’ll learn much faster using a freelance portal where the whole aspect of finding clients and getting paid is somewhat taken care of for you.
+The challenge is that there are a lot of skills you need to learn, so as a beginner you’ll learn much faster using a portal with freelance digital marketing projects ready to go where the whole aspect of finding clients and getting paid is somewhat taken care of for you.

 I’ve found it to work well to start out using an online platform and then move beyond as you feel confident in landing clients and helping them.

 As a platform, I personally like Upwork the best because you can’t see other freelancer’s bids as it is the case with e.g. Freelancer.com.